kiarazhu/Stopwatch/README.md

 - Start/stop button: Starts the stopwatch if it is paused or in the reset state, otherwise pauses the stopwatch.
 - Reset button: Sends the stopwatch to a reset state, turning off the display and clearing the time elapsed.

-## State Diagram
-(Insert diagram here)

 To implement the stopwatch, I will be using the ATmega324A microcontroller.
-The setup relies on the megaAVR data sheet, which can be found <a href="https://ww1.microchip.com/downloads/en/DeviceDoc/ATmega164A_PA-324A_PA-644A_PA-1284_P_Data-Sheet-40002070B.pdf"> here</a>.
+A timer/counter will be used to track the time elapsed, whereas interrupts will be set up to handle button press events.
+This setup references the megaAVR data sheet, which can be found <a href="https://ww1.microchip.com/downloads/en/DeviceDoc/ATmega164A_PA-324A_PA-644A_PA-1284_P_Data-Sheet-40002070B.pdf"> here</a>.

 ## Setting up Timer/Counter 1